Romanian Revival architecture: In other art media

 In addition to architecture, the Romanian Revival style manifested itself in other media, including graphic design, pottery, furniture and illustration.
 There are good examples of Romanian Romanian furniture in the George Severeanu Museum in Bucharest, mostly display cases, where ancient Greek and Etruscan vessels are exhibited.

 Besides buildings, architect Nicolae Ghica-Budești also produced Romanian Revival furniture.
 His example followed by artists like O. Roguschi, Gh.
 Lupu, A. Clevel, Hugo Storck, who made furniture in this style.
 During the 1900s, Apcar Baltazar is preoccupied with the creating a new Romanian style in decorative arts.
 In November 1908, an essay called "Spre un stil românesc" (Towards a Romanian style) is published in the Viața Românească (Romanian Life) magazine.
 Using example from world art history, he tries to find ideas for his creation and for how an authentic Romanian style should look like.
 As a key feature of this style, he recommends elements of Byzantine art, present in medieval Romanian architecture.
-He was an advocate for introducing them in an harmonious way, not straight up copying.
+He was an advocate for introducing them in a harmonious way, not straight up copying.
 Baltazar was also an admirer of both peasant and religious art.
 A motif he used in multiple designs is the stylized rooster.

 Al. Tzigara-Samurcaș was a militant for the conservation of traditional peasant art.
 He was also an influence for Apcar Baltazar.